 What is the solution in this case?
 The best thing to do is to think outside of the box and come up with birthday party alternatives.

-The great news is that you can celebrate your child’s birthday without being pressured to throw a party.
+The great news is that you can celebrate your child’s birthday without being pressured to throw a big birthday party.
 In fact, in any way you celebrate your child’s special day, it can be as memorable for your little one as any birthday party.

 Even if your child is not old enough to remember their birthday celebration, you can still make memories to share with them later!
 Now let’s look at some birthday party alternatives for kids.